-- 5.4.4 Exhaust the air from the brake chambers by using the dash-mounted air control valve.
-With all air pressure drained from the system, disconnect the air hoses from the brake chamber.
-While supporting the brake chamber in position, remove and discard the brake chamber mounting nuts (See Figure 45, arrows marked "B").
-Remove the brake chamber. - 5.4.5 Reinstallation.
-Before installing the brake chamber, the actuator flange (See Figure 46, arrow "C") must be cleaned and inspected.
+- 5.4.11 Release the air pressure from the emergency/ parking port (port 12) after caging and prior to any disassembly or removal from the vehicle.
+Ensure the air pressure is removed from all air reservoirs before removing the air hoses or working on the spring brake. - 5.4.12 Record the orientation of the spring brake before removing it to be sure that the replacement is installed the same way. - 5.4.13 Remove the mounting nuts and hoses. - 5.4.14 Reinstallation.
+Before installing the brake chamber, the actuator flange (See Figure 45, arrow "C") must be cleaned and inspected.
 Consult the vehicle manual.
 The spherical cup in the lever (19) must be greased with white grease (Part No. II14525 or K021964).
 Add grease to the rubber gasket on the chamber.

-CAUTION: Do not use grease containing molybdenum disulfate.
+CAUTION: Do not use grease containing molybdenum disulfide.

-5.4.6 The seal, as well as the pushrod area, must be clean and dry.
+5.4.15 The seal, as well as the pushrod area, must be clean and dry.

-Figure 44 - Spring Brake Installation
+Figure 45 - Spring Brake Installation